HU-TI-DEV/TI-S4/software/vision_en_AI/Vision_with_ai.md

 In this markdown file we will experiment with AI for vision applications.
 We will use the pytorch framework.
 PyTorch is an open-source machine learning library developed by Facebook's AI Research lab.
 It is widely used for applications such as natural language processing and computer vision.
 PyTorch provides a multi-dimensional array called Tensor, which is similar to NumPy arrays but can run on GPUs.
 Tensors are the core data structure used in PyTorch for performing numerical computations.

-Let's install it (in the same container as were you installed the opencv library):
+Let's install it (in the same container as the opencv library):

 ```bash
 apt-get update && apt-get install -y python3 python3-pip